sandeshkhadka10/PropertyRental/README.md

 - Browse and filter properties on the homepage.
 - Use pagination controls to navigate listings.
 - Authenticate using your Google account to post a property or save favorites.
+- Bookmark properties you like for future reference.
 - Directly contact sellers or agents through the platform.

 ## Folder Structure